zuozhenggh/learning-library/data-management-library/database/data-guard/19c-adg-fundamentals/dml-redirection/dml-redirection.md

 ## Summary
-You have now succesfully used Active Data Guard DML Redirection.
+You have now succesfully used Active Data Guard DML Redirection.-